 Southborough Civic Centre: A lovely new building with ample (and free!) parking right in the centre of Southborough.
 Hosting three workshops covering Performance Poetry, Eco-Poetry and Form and Structure as well as Charlie Bell’s second festival “Selfie“, we are delighted to have this bright new space available to us.

 The Plant Base: The final venue on our Poets in Pubs tour and what a lovely way to round things off.
-A virgin venue as far as open mics go but this whole food restaurant and bar offers everything we (and you) need and more for an evening of superb word-based variety entertainment.
+A virgin venue as far as open mics go but this popular vegan restaurant and bar offers everything we (and you) need and more for an evening of superb word-based variety entertainment.
 We hope this will be the first of many such events.
+Delicious food available to order.
+Please note that payment is accepted by card only.

 Trinity Theatre: We are delighted to include the Trinity as a festival venue this year.
 Playing host to our festival headliner, the not-to-be-missed Henry Normal, the Trinity has also offered their café style foyer space for our Eco Poetry Night and Pop-Up-Poetry showcase afternoon.